 As can be evident from the diagrams above the major advantage of BGA package is its high component pin density.
 The other advantages are mentioned below

 - The BGA package can range from 250 pins to more than 1000 pins per package.
-This results in higher pin density and so very small size miniature PCBs are possible to develop by closely placing other components giving them more room on PCB and also giving more space of PCB board for routing
+This results in higher pin density and so very small size miniature PCBs are possible to develop by closely placing other electronic components giving them more room on PCB and also giving more space of PCB board for routing

 - Higher performance due to smaller footprints.
 The BGA package can be up-to 50% smaller than its QFP counterpart and that becomes evident when pin count starts to increase above 250